osu-cs290-sp21/final-project-tagflix/README.md

 }

 to update a review send a put request with the json fomatted like so:
-NOTE: must be the name user who posted the review
+NOTE: must be the name and user_id who posted the review

 {
 	"review_id": "<mongoDB_movie_ID>",